norbertkiszka/lib-bash/README.md

 - errorhandling_use_whiptail_for_warning, errorhandling_use_whiptail_for_error
 	<pre>  Will force warning, warning_e, error and error_e to additionally show same message by whiptail
 - whiptail_display_warning  </pre>
 	<pre>  Display warning only by whiptail...
-And nothing more.
+And nothing more than just that.
-    It will return after displaying whiptail msgbox.</pre>
+    It will return after displaying whiptail msgbox.
+    Used internally, but it can be used outside of this lib.</pre>
 - whiptail_display_error
 	<pre>  Display error only by whiptail...
-And nothing more.
+And nothing more than just that.
-    It will return after displaying whiptail msgbox.</pre>
+    It will return after displaying whiptail msgbox.
+    Used internally, but it can be used outside of this lib.</pre>

 Traps:
 - trap_exit_at_first